 1) Soothing Sounds: Sleep & Relax App

-This is a gem I found online that has been helping me relax into deep slumber.
-It’s sleep sounds are so incredibly soothing and they create the kind of relaxing atmosphere that you find in a spa (I love those… I always fall asleep mid-massage).
+This is a gem I found online that has been helping me relax into a deep slumber.
+Its sleep sounds are so incredibly soothing and they create the kind of relaxing atmosphere that you find in a spa (I love those… I always fall asleep mid-massage).
 They have a really cool library also with a variety of sounds.
 Personally, I’m soothed by the sounds of nature and the trees rustling – maybe it’s from growing up by the Amazon. 🙂 Just… so… relaxing.

 LOVE this app.